evander-dacosta/Autoencoder-tensorflow/README.md

-# Multi-Layer Perceptron (MLP)
+# Denoising Autoencoder

-Tensorflow implementation of a Multi-layer Perceptron.
+Tensorflow implementation of a Denoising Autoencoder.

 This implementation contains:

-1. MLP
+1. Autoencoder
 2. Config file to tune hyperparams